 “Greg is a quick thinker and able to express those thoughts with clarity.
 He is also charming and a pleasure to work with.”
 (Chambers & Partners, 2020, Chancery: Commercial)

-“Greg has a superb legal brain cases concerning complex financial instruments.
+“Greg has a superb legal brain in cases concerning complex financial instruments.
 He shows good judgement in assessing case strategy and is good at dealing with his solicitors.”
 (Chambers & Partners, 2020, Commercial Dispute Resolution)

 “Gregory Denton-Cox is another junior to note, with significant experience in shareholder and investor disputes… He is excellent at breaking down difficult concepts for general consumption”.
 (UK Legal 500, 2020, Company and Partnership)